 A few nicknames earned by Oregon's small towns include the "Covered Bridge Capital of Oregon" and the "Little Switzerland of America."
 Discover the origins of these nicknames and more with our list of the best small towns in Oregon.

-The Astoria Riverfront is a great first place to visit.
-The community flavor of Astoria comes out on this historic pedestrian corridor along the Columbia River.
-The smell of fresh seafood also emanates from this part of the city.
+The Astoria Riverwalk is a great first place to visit.
+The community flavor comes out on this historic pedestrian corridor along the Columbia River, along with the smell of fresh seafood also emanating from this part of the city.
 The Columbia River Maritime Museum and Astoria Riverfront Trolly are just a few of the many attractions lining the waterway.

 Next to the Riverfront, Astoria's historic downtown also rings with character.
 These antique streets in Astoria have several visitor magnets, like restaurants and boutiques.
 Other downtown Astoria attractions include the Captain George Flavel House Museum and the Oregon Film Museum.

-Astoria also provides places to enjoy its expansive border on the Pacific Ocean.
-Fort Stevens State Park is a great place to access the beach, including the site of the Peter Iredale shipwreck.
+Astoria also provides places to enjoy its expansive proximity to the Pacific Ocean.
+Fort Stevens State Park is one such great place to access the beach, just on the other side of Young's Bay.
+This historic state park is home to many visitor attractions, including the site of the Peter Iredale shipwreck.